zeditor01/cdc_examples/C013_LDAP.md

 There is no single right answer here.
 CDC is designed to operate in wildly heterogeneous environments.
 It tries not to be prescriptive on how operations and system automation is achieved because every site will be different.
 Hence - the provision of different options.

+<b>Important Note:</b> The decision of whether to use LDAP, and whether to use an embedded Access Server or a separate Access Server need to be made
+at installation time, because you need to choose what functions to install during the installation dialog.

-<h3 id="1.3">1.3 TLS Encryption</h3>
+<h3 id="1.4">1.4 TLS Encryption</h3>

-TLS Encryption is covered in TLS Encryption is covered later, but deserves a quick preview in this paper.
+TLS Encryption is covered in depth in the next paper, but deserves a quick preview in this paper.

 Encryption of sensitive business data over a network should always be encrypted.
 CDC supports industry-standard Transport Layer Security standards, as depicted in the diagram below.